JackSummerfield1/task-manager-p4/README.md

 It gives users the ability to complete simple variations of registration (login/signup) and includes full CRUD functionality.

 [Back To Top](#table-of-contents)

+---

+## Agile Methodology

+The plan for this project was carried out using Agile Methodology.
+GitHub Issues, which can be viewed [here](https://github.com/JackSummerfield1/task-manager-p4/issues?q=is%3Aissue+is%3Aclosed), were used to recored the User Stories.

+Each User Story contains Acceptance Criteria which I sometimes had to change after I did the process as it didn't meet the criteria I initially aimed for.

+[Here](https://github.com/users/JackSummerfield1/projects/3) is also a link to my KanBan board.